Documentation Index

 - Separate endpoints (

-/acp/http,/acp/ws): Rejected — single endpoint is simpler; WebSocket upgrade is natural HTTP. - WebSocket only: Rejected — doesn’t work through all proxies; Streamable HTTP is better for stateless/serverless.
+/acp/http,/acp/ws): Rejected — single endpoint is simpler; WebSocket upgrade is natural HTTP. - WebSocket only: Rejected — doesn’t work through all proxies.

 How does this interact with authentication?